Top 10 Funny facts about Paris © French Moments

 6. The famous Mr Rubbish Bin of Paris

-In the 1880s the population of Paris was close to two million and Poubelle introduced a few revolutionary hygiene measures.
+In the 1880s, Paris’s population was close to two million, and Poubelle introduced a few revolutionary hygiene measures.

-On the 7th March 1884, the Préfet decreed that owners of buildings had to provide those who lived there with three covered containers of 40 to 120 litres to hold household refuse.
+On March 7, 1884, the Préfet decreed that building owners must provide residents with three covered containers of 40 to 120 litres to hold household refuse.

-Needless to say that his name actually derives from ‘pau-belle’ meaning ‘poorly beautiful’!
+Needless to say his name actually derives from ‘pau-belle’, meaning ‘poorly beautiful’!

 7. Why do the French call their policemen ‘chicken’?